Brewery Roundup

 Storm Peak brewery in Steamboat Springs, CO

-Storm Peak makes its beer in a 4,600-square-foot facility with 20 taps and garage doors that open to a large patio with fire pit to warm your tootsies.
-Other mainstays include its Mad Creek Kolsch, Urban Sombrero Lager, sour-fruited Serentity Now and Insanity Later, guava-kettle-soured Hoochie Mama and Zomb Brown Ale.
+With a new roof-top bar and Bus Stop on-mountain location, there’s a lot brewing at Storm Peak Brewing Co., located west of town at 1885 Elk River Plaza.
+Swill down its lagers and pilsners, as well as its Maestro, an IPA heavily hopped with citra and chinook, with flaked wheat and caramel malts.
+“It helps refuel those carbs you burn up adventuring outside,” says co-owner Wyatt Patterson, also touting their lighter IPAs.
+“We’ve also had great response to our seltzer, a great option for those who don’t like ‘beer.’”
+Storm Peak makes its beer in a 4,600-square-foot facility with 20 taps and garage doors that open to a large patio with yurt and fire pit.
+Other mainstays include its Mad Creek Kolsch, Urban Sombrero Lager, sour-fruited Serenity Now and Insanity Later, guava-kettle-soured Hoochie Mama and Zomb Brown Ale.
 “We love sharing our passion for beer — there’s almost always something new to enjoy,” says Patterson.
-“Our lab and quality control is way ahead for a brewery our size so we can make the best, most consistent product we can.”

 stormpeakbrewing.com